aschawla-hkust/ENGG4930D-squ-easy_band-documentation/design-files/README.md

-# Design files for MedEasy
+# Design files for Squ-Easy Band